danielpoe/flamingo-myshop-example/Readme.md

 # Start

 # About Flamingo Commerce
-Flamingo Commerce is a set of modules that allows you to build modern ecommerce portals.
+Flamingo Commerce is an e-commerce framework written in go.
+It includes a set of modules that allows you to build flexible e-commerce portals.
-The architecture of Flamingo Commerce works well with so called "headless" ecommerce APIs and microservice oriented architectures.
+The architecture of Flamingo Commerce works well with so called "headless" ecommerce APIs or microservice oriented architectures.
+This is because you can implement various adapters to use the e-commerce features together with existing services or APIs.
 Flamingo Commerce is build on top of Flamingo (a web framework based on Go).

 # About this article
-In this post you will learn how you can use Flamingo Commerce to build an ecommerce Webshop.
+In this post you will learn how you can use Flamingo Commerce to build an e-commerce Webshop.
-Also you will learn on an example how individual adapters can be used to connect the webshop to any data sources.

-We will start step by step with an empty project - ending up with a workable shop - including a HTML view and a full featured graphQL API
+We will start step by step with an empty project - and we will end up with a complete workable shop - including a HTML view and a full featured graphQL API and Rest API.

-We will also learn how to work with the product module and as an example will load products from a CSV file.
+You will also learn on an example how individual adapters can be used to connect the webshop to any data sources: In this case we will load products from a CSV file

 # 1. Start a "myshop" project with products